No Russian Warships In Sea Of Azov, Black Sea

-The Ukrainian Naval Forces reported this on Faceboo , according to Ukrinform.
+The Ukrainian Naval Forces reported this on Facebook , according to Ukrinform.

 In the Mediterranean Sea, Russia keeps four warships, including two Kalibr cruise missile carriers, with a total salvo of up to 16 missiles.
 Read also:

-As reported by Ukrinform, Andriy Ryzhenko, 1st Rank Captain of the Ukrainian Navy Reserve, stated that in any case, Ukraine must develop its surface fleet.
+As reported by Ukrinform, Andriy Ryzhenko, 1st Rank Captain of the Ukrainian Navy Reserve, said that the agreement between Ukraine and the United Kingdom on security in the Black Sea, which is expected to be signed in the coming weeks, would help resume the grain corridor.

 Legal Disclaimer: